Types of Degrees Medical Reception/Receptionist Majors Are Getting

 Amount of Education Required for Careers Related to Medical Reception/Receptionist

-Some careers associated with medical reception/receptionist require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with medical reception/receptionist may require an advanced degree, while others may not even require a bachelor’s in the field.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Find out what the typical degree level is for medical reception/receptionist careers below.

 |High School Diploma - or the equivalent (for example, GED)||10.6%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||66.9%|

 Online Medical Reception/Receptionist Programs

 In 2019-2020, 45 schools offered a medical reception/receptionist program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.